-By mid-April, Manchu sacked the city of Yangzhou with the help of a Ming traitor who opened the city gate.
-General Shi Kefa sacrificed his life.
-Manchu ordered a 10-day slaughter of Yangzhou city as a demonstration of terror.
+By mid-April, the Manchu sacked the city of Yangzhou with the help of a Ming traitor who opened the city gate.
+General Shi Kefa sacrificed his life. the Manchu ordered a 10-day slaughter of Yangzhou city as a demonstration of terror.
 By early May, Southern Ming court at Nanking surrendered without putting up a fight.

-Liu Guokai mentioned that Ming Chinese at the Yangtze Delta, including Jiangyin, Nanking, Jiading and Suzhou cities, had originally mobilized "welcome parties" for Manchu forces in the expectation that Manchu rulers would restore order and cut taxes.
+Liu Guokai mentioned that Ming Chinese at the Yangtze Delta, including Jiangyin, Nanking, Jiading and Suzhou cities, had originally mobilized "welcome parties" for the Manchu forces in the expectation that the Manchu rulers would restore order and cut taxes.
 By May [lc], Duo'ergun proposed the queue order again, thinking that Southern Ming had been pacified.
 In early June [lc], Duo'ergun re-issued the queue order, stating that whoever opposed hair cutting would be punished by martial laws and whoever disobeyed would be executed as bandits and rebels.
-At Jiangyin, a turncoat Chinese by the name of Fang Heng was assigned the post of magistrate by Manchu court.
+At Jiangyin, a turncoat Chinese by the name of Fang Heng was assigned the post of magistrate by the Manchu court.

-By mid-June [lc], Han Chinese south of the Yangtze River, hearing of the queue order, began to oppose Manchu rule.
+By mid-June [lc], Han Chinese south of the Yangtze River, hearing of the queue order, began to oppose the Manchu rule.
 Among the most extraordinary struggles will be the people at Jiangyin of today's Jiangsu Prov.

 Slaughtering Of Jiangyin City

 On June 26th, populace at Jiangyin arrested and executed Fang Heng and propogated a slogan of "retaining hair rather than head".
 Peasants numbering 100,000 converged onto Jiangyin, and rich Anhui Prov merchant Cheng Bi donated 175,000 taels of silver for the uprising.
 An ex-Ming official by the name of Chen Mingyu was supported as a leader.
 Jiangyin people beat off a Manchu attack from Changzhou.
-When Manchu army attacked Jiangyin again, Chen Mingyu, on July 9th, recommended Yan Yingyuan (i.e., an ex-Ming"dian shi" or inspector) for leading the defence.
-Yan Yingyuan wrote a poem stating that "Carrying Hair For Eighty Days As A Show Of Fidelity, Populace Numerbing 100,000 Are Now Willing To Die For Confucian Righteousness With One Heart".
-Manchu army under Regent Duo'e'gun and King Duo-duo, numbering 240,000, laid siege of the city and mounted countless attacks, with a loss of three Manchu royal kings, 18 generals and 75,000 soldiers.
-Yan Yingyuan replied to Manchu surrender invitation with such words as "no surrendering inspector no matter how many Ming generals had surrendered".
-On Aug 21st 1645, Manchu army, with heavy calibre connons from Nanking, successfully bombarded the city gate.
-Yan Yingyuan fought Manchu lane by lane.
-Yan, having failed to commit suicide after being wounded, was killed by Manchu soldiers.
+When the Manchu army attacked Jiangyin again, Chen Mingyu, on July 9th, recommended Yan Yingyuan (i.e., an ex-Ming"dian shi" or inspector) for leading the defence.
+Yan Yingyuan wrote a poem stating that "Carrying Hair For Eighty Days As A Show Of Fidelity, Populace Numerbing 100,000 Are Now Willing To Die For Confucian Righteousness With One Heart". the Manchu army under Regent Duo'e'gun and King Duo-duo, numbering 240,000, laid siege of the city and mounted countless attacks, with a loss of three the Manchu royal kings, 18 generals and 75,000 soldiers.
+Yan Yingyuan replied to the Manchu surrender invitation with such words as "no surrendering inspector no matter how many Ming generals had surrendered".
+On Aug 21st 1645, the Manchu army, with heavy calibre connons from Nanking, successfully bombarded the city gate.
+Yan Yingyuan fought the Manchu lane by lane.
+Yan, having failed to commit suicide after being wounded, was killed by the Manchu soldiers.
 Chen Mingyu also died in street fightings, and his whole family committed suicide.
-Street fightings continued through to the next day when Manchu ordered a massacre of the city.
-The whole city fought Manchu to the last person by defending it for 81 days.
+Street fightings continued through to the next day when the Manchu ordered a massacre of the city.
+The whole city fought the Manchu to the last person by defending it for 81 days.
 By Aug 23rd, 172,000 Jiangyin people had died, and only 53 persons had survived by hiding on the top storey of a pagoda.

 Three Rounds of Slaughter at Jiading

 On June 12th 1645 [lc], the queue order reached Jiading town.
 Tens of thousands of people converged on June 14th for opposing the queue order.
 Gentry Hou Tongzeng & Huang Chunyao were made leaders.
-Jiading people defeated several attacks led by turncoat Manchu general by the name of Li Chengdong.
-By July 3rd [lc], Manchu soldiers attacked city again with cannons support.
-Manchu first breached the east gate.
+Jiading people defeated several attacks led by turncoat the Manchu general by the name of Li Chengdong.
+By July 3rd [lc], the Manchu soldiers attacked city again with cannons support. the Manchu first breached the east gate.
 When Hou Tongzeng's two sons asked about what to do next, Hou Tongzeng stated "no need for panic... nothing other than just death", and later the whole family committed suicide by jumping into the river.
-First round of slaughter by Manchu army would cause 20,000 deaths.
+First round of slaughter by the Manchu army would cause 20,000 deaths.
 Li Chengdong was recorded to have used 300 ships in shipping lootings to Taicang of Jiangsu Prov.

 After Li Chengdong exited Jiading, resistance fighters retook Jiading.
-On July 27th, Manchu soldiers invaded Jiading again and held a second round of massacre.
-In August, a Southern Ming official, by the name of Wu Zhifan organized a counter-attack at Manchu army at Jiading.
+On July 27th, the Manchu soldiers invaded Jiading again and held a second round of massacre.
+In August, a Southern Ming official, by the name of Wu Zhifan organized a counter-attack at the Manchu army at Jiading.
 Manch soldiers conducted a third round of massacre of Jiading as a revenge.

-Manchu slaughters were not restricted to the above three infamous incidents.
-Scholars had pointed out that in early days Manchu founder Nu-e-ha-chi and Huangtaiji slaughtered Ming Chinese in Manchuria and Peking area; King Zhengqinwang Ji-e-ha-lang slaughtered Xiangtan of Hunan Prov and Datong of Shanxi Prov; and Manchu slaughtered the people of Canton of Guangdong Prov as well.
+the Manchu slaughters were not restricted to the above three infamous incidents.
+Scholars had pointed out that in early days the Manchu founder Nu-e-ha-chi and Huangtaiji slaughtered Ming Chinese in Manchuria and Peking area; King Zhengqinwang Ji-e-ha-lang slaughtered Xiangtan of Hunan Prov and Datong of Shanxi Prov; and the Manchu slaughtered the people of Canton of Guangdong Prov as well.

 Solidifying Rule Over China

-Chinese history had two Manchu emperors entitled 'zu', i.e., founder.
+Chinese history had two the Manchu emperors entitled 'zu', i.e., founder.
 That would be Emperor Shunzi (Qin Shizu), and Emperor Kangxi (Qin Shengzu).
 This was due to the fact that the Southern Ming court did not officially fall till 1662.
-As we had exhibited above, Manchu got into antagonism with Han Chinese only as a result of enforcing the 'queue order', something designed to massacre both the Han Chinese bodies and their souls, in the physical as well as spiritual sense.
+As we had exhibited above, the Manchu got into antagonism with Han Chinese only as a result of enforcing the 'queue order', something designed to massacre both the Han Chinese bodies and their souls, in the physical as well as spiritual sense.

-Ethnic contentions between Manchu and Han Chinese were intense.
-During the 268 years of Manchu rule, numerous Chinese rebellions had ocurred because of the strict rule of haircutting.
-The Manchus had a special hair style: the infamous "queue".
+Ethnic contentions between the Manchu and Han Chinese were intense.
+During the 268 years of the Manchu rule, numerous Chinese rebellions had ocurred because of the strict rule of haircutting. the Manchus had a special hair style: the infamous "queue".
 They cut hair off the front skull of their head and made the remaining hair into a long pigtail.
 The pigtail story might be related to the early Tobas of the 4th-6th century.
 The Tobas were called "suo lu", namely, pigtail styled robbers.
 (A better English wording for 'lu' would be enemies or savages.)
 The Chinese had no choice, either hair or head to be cut.

 Today, the Manchus had lost their ethnic identities.
-If anyone called himself or herself a Manchu, it would be for sake of child birth quota or college entrance quota.
-The Manchus may have lost their identies because they lacked a religion.
-The Hui Muslims could claim to be a Hui because they believed in Islam no matter how Chinese they look.
-The Manchus have nothing to cling to as a differentiation from the Chinese.
-Manchu legacy would be the cusine in some restaurants, with names such as Manchu Court Menu.
+If anyone called himself or herself a Manchu, it would be for sake of child birth quota or college entrance quota. the Manchus may have lost their identies because they lacked a religion.
+The Hui Muslims could claim to be a Hui because they believed in Islam no matter how Chinese they look. the Manchus have nothing to cling to as a differentiation from the Chinese. the Manchu legacy would be the cusine in some restaurants, with names such as the Manchu Court Menu.
 Another legacy would be the so-called Banner Clothes, 'Qi Bao', that women would wear for marriages.